So, you think you might have an idea for a startup or have even launched your product but are wondering what to do next?

-Know-how is not subject to legal protection unless they are expressed in a form that is perceptible by the senses (e.g. in the form of a business plan or product specification) do they become a part of a trade secret and their protection can be enforced.
-For this purpose you can also use a non-disclosure agreement (NDA).
+Know-how is not subject to legal protection unless expressed in a form that is perceptible by the senses (e.g. in the form of a business plan or product specification) do they become a part of a trade secret and their protection can be enforced.
+For this purpose, you can also use a non-disclosure agreement (NDA).

 E. Investments in Startups

 The ideal investor should, in addition to money, also bring know-how, experience and contacts so you should choose your investor carefully.
 Investors’ expectations from the startups and the investment process depends on the investment round/stage – the later the stage, the higher the expectations and complexity of the process.